 “Sabra is a venture of the Strauss group, who directly support the Israeli army,” Hart said.
 “That means the money that Knox spends on those products is being directly funneled into supporting Israel’s military operations, which have killed tens and thousands of people.
 This is not what we want our tuition money supporting.”

-They also stated that the administration failed to condemn the violence in Palestine or to affirm students’ right to protest the violence in January of 2024.
+They also stated that the administration failed to condemn the violence in Palestine or to affirm students’ right to protest the violence in January 2024.
 Then, KS4P collected 220 signatures from Knox students, calling for the removal of Starbucks and Sabra, but the administration refused on the grounds that students were still buying those products.

 “I have had a couple of meetings with students before and they have asked for information about divestment and stuff like that.
-There is a meeting scheduled for Wednesday for students to talk about that,” Vice President for Student Development Dr. Marquita Barker said.
+There is a meeting scheduled for Wednesday for students to talk about that,” Vice President for Student Development Marquita Barker said.

 “We are always happy to talk to students but making a statement isn’t the thing that is going to solve the problem,” Barker said.
 “I think we have done our best to communicate to students not necessarily through a statement but through genuine support when they come to us.
 We are offering mental health counseling.
 Those things are a lot more genuine and authentic than a statement.”

-“…we should celebrate [action to restart the committee], while also continuing to make sure the committee does what it is meant to do, which is make sure our money follows our ethics,” Hart said.
+“We should celebrate [action to restart the committee], while also continuing to make sure the committee does what it is meant to do, which is make sure our money follows our ethics,” Hart said.

 “Jigsaw activity is an educational strategy that we talk about in Ed studies,” Scott said.
-“You have students in groups and they become experts on a topic and those groups split up and then they form merged expert groups, and you have groups with expert one, expert two etc. It gives them agency in their learning and makes them accountable for the learning of others because they have to teach their part to their classmates and their classmates have to teach them,”
+“You have students in groups and they become experts on a topic and those groups split up and then they form merged expert groups, and you have groups with expert one, expert two etc. It gives them agency in their learning and makes them accountable for the learning of others because they have to teach their part to their classmates and their classmates have to teach them.”

 Scott also emphasized that KS4P did not claim to be experts on the topic of Palestine, and acknowledged that the organization consisted of a majority of white students, who did not have all the information on the issue.

-Students watched videos on a range of topics from Zionism, and the Nakba to other facets of Palestinian history.
+Students watched videos on a range of topics from Zionism and the Nakba to other facets of Palestinian history.
 Faculty members also came to support them.

 “I am here to support our students and I think every peaceful protest is valuable,” Visiting Assistant Professor of Music Maria Koutzani said.